 Closing date for submissions is 31st March 2021, with the special edition expected to be published in September 2021.

-Please contact the Police Journal Editor, Professor Jason Roach if further information is required email@example.com.
+If you wish to submit a paper or require further information please contact the Police Journal Editor, Professor Jason Roach email@example.com.

 The publication of this paper is linked to a wider research project, also being led by Professor Roach, entitled: ‘The human element.
 UK police wellbeing during the Covid-19 pandemic’ which is outlined below.